In the digital marketing landscape, creating a converting customer journey can be what separates a business from success and failure.

-The key to figuring this out lies within your potential customers’ decision-making time.
+The key to figuring out customer journeys lies with your potential customers’ decision-making time.

-The purchase of new sneakers is a good way to showcase this complexity.
+The purchase of new sneakers is a good way to showcase the complexity of a customer journey.

-For a start, customers have more options and can find offers from a wide variety of brands and types from all over the world.
-And that might make the shopping experience confusing.
+Customers have more options and can find offers from a wide variety of brands and types from all over the world.
+And that might make the shopping experience and customer experience confusing.

 Using Marketing Automation to Create a Better Ecommerce Customer Journey